The Time is Right to Advance Your Career as a Social Worker

 Master of Social Work (MSW) graduates are in high demand by public and private services that lift people from difficult situations. .
 The Fitzhugh Mullan Institute for Health Workforce Equity determined that 68.5% of Master of Social Work (MSW) holders worked with clients under the poverty line.
 This study also found that 91.9% of respondents would recommend social work careers to others.

-An increasing number of social workers are finding fulfillment and advancement in their careers after graduating from MSW programs.
+An increasing number of social workers are finding fulfillment and advancement opportunities in their careers after graduating from MSW programs.
 MSW coursework and field experiences train you to fully explore the challenges faced by people of all ages and backgrounds.
-An advanced degree helps you better serve diverse client populations and expand social work career opportunities.
+An advanced degree helps you better serve diverse client populations and expand your social work career possibilities.

 Social Work Careers on the Rise